 A 2018 study, performed by researchers from UCSF, UC Berkeley, and Beth Israel Deaconess Medical Center, suggests that artificial intelligence (AI) can significantly improve the quality and efficiency of echocardiogram studies.
-Learn more about how biomedical research in the Bay Area is revolutionizing cardiology and medical treatment below.
+Keep reading to learn more about how biomedical research in the Bay Area is revolutionizing cardiology and medical treatment.

 What Is Deep Learning and How Can It Improve Medical Care?